kiba/Writings/fac/chp23_contact.md

 They finally discovered what fictional universe we're form.
 God, this is so entertaining to watch.

 On the hand, I discovered that a certain billionaire is campaigning for president.
-The horror.
+I remembered him sourly.

 **Year 3, Day 290**

-Back to business, the Americans formed a formidable fortress around the remote gate.
+Back to business, the Americans formed a formidable fortress around the remote gate, not as great as our of course.
+They lacked the logistics to supporting gattling turrets.

-They're very cautious about letting any Grimm seep through.
+They're very cautious about letting any Grimm slipping through.

 **Year 3, Day 291**